Aktia Bank: Helsinki Savings Bank (1891-1991)

+Aktia Bank (since 1991)

-In 1991, the savings banks of Bromarv, Hanko, Inkoo, Karjaa-Pohja, Sipoo, Siuntio and Tenhola were merged with Helsinki Savings Bank.
-The bank was named Savings Bank Aktia.
-One year later, the savings banks of Porvoo and Vaasa merged with the savings bank.
+In 1991, Helsinki Savings Bank absorbed the savings banks of Bromarv, Hanko, Inkoo, Karjaa-Pohja, Sipoo, Siuntio, and Tenhola.
+It was renamed Savings Bank Aktia.
+One year later, it absorbed the savings banks of Porvoo and Vaasa.
 In 1993, Aktia became Finland's second limited savings bank company.
 The name of the bank was changed to Aktia Savings Bank Ltd in 1994.

 In the beginning of the 2000s, Aktia withdrew from the Savings Banks group, became a commercial bank, and was listed on the stock exchange in 2009.

 Operations

 Aktia provides banking and financial services to private, corporate and organisational customers and institutions.
 In addition, Aktia provides customers with asset management services and investment products.
 Aktia also provides customers with life insurance, disability insurance and insurance cover in case of serious illness.